 - Free – It’s free.
 Did I mention it’s free because it is… Free, that is.
-Currently the most popular CMS (content management system) because it can be installed quickly and pretty much without hassle.
+Currently, the most popular CMS (content management system) because it can be installed quickly and pretty much without hassle.

-- Extensions and Features galore – From built in analytics, SEO, geo tagging and data loss prevention WordPress is not lacking in built-in features but if it’s not enough and you want more functionality and you have access to devs or have coding knowledge yourself then you can add additional functionality with extensions.
+- Extensions and Features galore – From built-in analytics, SEO, geotagging and data loss prevention WordPress is not lacking in built-in features but if it’s not enough, and you want more functionality, and you have access to devs or have coding knowledge yourself then you can add additional functionality with extensions.
 This is the selling point for WordPress.
-When in the hands of someone knowledgeable you can do wonders with it.
+When in the hands of someone knowledgeable, you can do wonders with it.

 Disadvantages of WordPress

-- Frequent Updates – With ecommerce sites updates are a real pain in the backside.
+- Frequent Updates – With e-commerce sites, updates are a real pain in the backside.
 But they are a necessary evil.
 Sometimes an update will render your site inaccessible to major browsers.
 Some might have conflicts with your plugins or extensions.
-It can be a real headache sometimes so some people just don’t bother and just go for other platforms.
+It can be a real headache sometimes, so some people just don’t bother and just go for other platforms.

 It’s a Big Choice

 If you plan on building a digital store.
 You need to weigh your options.
-Do you go with an all in one service like Shopify or do you want a more custom site, with WordPress.
+Do you go with an all-in-one service like Shopify or do you want a more custom site, with WordPress?
 Both have pros and cons.
 Still confused?
-Honestly for professional use and for the long haul we prefer using WordPress since you are in control of your data and all the aspects of your site.
+Honestly, for professional use and for the long haul we prefer using WordPress since you are in control of your data and all the aspects of your site.

 You have invested a ton of your time and energy in building up your business.
-Maybe it’s time to also invest in the digital side of it.
+Maybe it’s time to invest in the digital side of it.
 From Web design to formulating and implementing a Digital Marketing strategy, we specialise in removing the stress and frustration small companies face when navigating the online world.
-Click here to learn more on what services we can be of service to you.
+Click here to learn more about what services we can be of service to you.